 I would like you to do this for both weeks as often as you can and especially in emotionally charged situations.

-In the second week, when you might getting the hang of this, I’d like you to start writing them down as you notice them.
+In the second week, when you might getting the hang of this, I’d like you to start writing the thoughts down as you notice them.
 It can make a difference to see your thoughts on a piece of paper in front of you, creating even more distance from them.
 You may also begin to notice patterns in your negative thinking.

-I also want you to write down:
+I also want you to write down the 4Ws: